 Above-Average Redemption Value

-Your points can be worth as much as 6 cents each when redeeming for first-class or business class award flights on select airlines.
-Only select cards offering 1:1 transfer ratios let you redeem your points for maximum value.
+However, your points/miles can be worth as much as 6 cents each when redeemed for first-class or business-class award flights on select airlines.
+Select cards offering 1:1 transfer ratios that let you redeem your points for maximum value.

 Complimentary Travel Perks

-Another reason travel credit cards are also more likely to offer additional benefits is to save money on travel.
+Travel credit cards are also more likely to offer additional benefits, saving money on travel.
 Some examples of the perks you can get include:

 - Free hotel nights

 - Global Entry or TSA Precheck application fee credit